-- 11.3.2.1 Roads, skid trails and landings shall be placed in locations and constructed so that soil erosion, damage to streambeds and sedimentation of watercourses are minimized.
-Where available, Wet Areas Mapping will help with identifying these areas. - 11.3.2.2 On those parts of the ROW not used for grade construction, disturbance to the duff and organic soil shall be minimized to reduce damage to bordering trees and to provide a protective soil cover. - 11.3.2.3 With Alberta's approval, trees with root systems seriously damaged by road construction activities shall be removed from the edge of a road cut. - 11.3.2.4 The fill required for road construction shall be taken from the ROW when feasible. - 11.3.2.5 All borrow pits required off the ROW must be authorized by an appropriate land use disposition before they are developed. - 11.3.2.6 All sand and gravel pits off the ROW must be authorized under an appropriate disposition. - 11.3.2.7 Removal of sand and gravel from within the channel or floodplain of any watercourse is prohibited. - 11.3.2.8 Active long-term roads shall be properly maintained to reduce wheel or track ruts, and to minimize watercourse sedimentation from erosion and traffic during adverse weather. - 11.3.3 Erosion Control/Prevention - 11.3.3.1 Erosion control shall be implemented as per Table 5. - 11.3.3.2 Initial erosion control measures shall be concurrent with grade construction.
-Preferably, no more than a two km length of bared surface shall be developed between the time the sub-grade is constructed and the completion of erosion control activities. - 11.3.3.3 Constructed roads require erosion control and stabilization of disturbed soils.
-Alberta shall be notified on the next block report of all cuts where sedimentation risk or slope instability is created. - 11.3.3.4 Ditches shall be constructed to the same gradient as the road and shall be deep enough to drain the sub-grade, unless limited by topography.
+- 11.3.2.1 Roads, skid trails and landings shall be placed in locations and constructed so that soil erosion, damage to streambeds and sedimentation of watercourses are minimized. - 11.3.2.2 On those parts of the ROW not used for grade construction, disturbance to the duff and organic soil shall be minimized to reduce damage to the roots of bordering trees and to provide a protective soil cover. - 11.3.2.3 With Alberta's approval, trees with root systems seriously damaged by road construction activities shall be removed from the edge of a road cut. - 11.3.2.4 The fill required for road construction shall be taken from the ROW. - 11.3.2.5 All borrow pits required off the ROW must be authorized by an appropriate land use disposition before they are developed. - 11.3.2.6 All sand and gravel pits off the ROW must be authorized under an appropriate disposition. - 11.3.2.7 Removal of sand and gravel from within the channel or floodplain of any watercourse is prohibited. - 11.3.2.8 Active long-term roads shall be properly maintained to reduce wheel or track ruts, and to minimize watercourse sedimentation from erosion and traffic during adverse weather. - 11.3.3 Erosion Control/Prevention - 11.3.3.1 Erosion control shall be implemented as per Table 4.

+- 11.3.3.2 Initial erosion control measures shall be concurrent with grade construction.
+Preferably, no more than a two km length of bared surface shall be developed between the time the sub-grade is constructed and the completion of erosion control activities. - 11.3.3.3 Constructed roads require erosion control and stabilization of disturbed soils. - 11.3.3.4 Ditches shall be constructed to the same gradient as the road and shall be deep enough to drain the sub-grade, unless limited by topography.
 Ditch backslopes shall have a regular profile from the top of the cut to the bottom with no hanging banks or vertical cuts. - 11.3.3.5 Water from roads, ditches and bared soil surfaces shall not be permitted to drain directly into watercourses.
-Where vegetated buffers alone do not retard water and sediment movement effectively, appropriate obstructions (e.g. logs, rocks, mounds) or sediment control structures shall be installed to dissipate the flow of water and capture sediment prior to entering he watercourse.

-- 11.3.3.6 Cross-drainage culverts and other drainage devices shall be installed as road sub-grade construction progresses.
+Where vegetated buffers alone do not retard water and sediment movement effectively, appropriate obstructions (e.g. logs, rocks, mounds) or sediment control structures shall be installed to dissipate the flow of water and capture sediment prior to entering he watercourse. - 11.3.3.6 Cross-drainage culverts and other drainage devices shall be installed as road sub-grade construction progresses.
 Cross-drainage structures shall: - a) reduce water movement along ditches; - b) divert water from the ROW into the surrounding vegetation directly as possible; - c) provide cross movement for water from seeps and springs; - d) be installed with adequate spillways or downspouts where they drain onto unstable or bare soil. - 11.3.3.7 Re-vegetation shall be completed concurrent with operations or as soon as soil conditions permit during the following growing period.
 Existing ditch vegetation shall be protected during road maintenance wherever possible and re-established where necessary. - 11.3.3.8 A portion of the debris from clearing, and strippings from road and landing construction shall be retained and used for re-vegetation and erosion control on disturbed areas.